fluxrider/playlist_shuffle/README.md

 One of the simplest algorithm to think about when generating the next entry in a sequence is to select it randomly, without keeping track of any states.
 This opens up the possibility that an item be seen an infinite amount of times in a row, or never be seen at all.

-As mentionned in *Related Works*, this is how Parole Media Player, and Rhythmbox mostly behave.
+As mentioned in *Related Works*, this is how Parole Media Player, and Rhythmbox mostly behave.

 The variance in the sequence is ideal, meaning the next entry is always a surprise.